Atrial Septal Defect Transcatheter Repair for Children

 Your child may need to lie flat for a few hours after the procedure without bending

-his or her legs.
+their legs.
 This will help prevent bleeding.

 Your child’s healthcare provider might prescribe medicine that keeps your child’s